lightly-ai/lightly/docs/source/getting_started/main_concepts.rst

    They project the outputs of the backbone, commonly called *embeddings*, *representations*, or *features*, into a new space in which the loss is calculated.
    This has been found to be hugely beneficial instead of directly calculating the loss on the embeddings.
-Lightly provides common :py:mod:`~lightly.models.modules.heads` that can be added to any backbone.
+Lightly SSL provides common :py:mod:`~lightly.models.modules.heads` that can be added to any backbone.

 * **Model**